An atom chip interferometer

 and the trace $\mathrm{Tr}$ is over the vibrational states $n$ and the spatial coordinate $x$.
 Every computation done, using:

 and writing:

 we found:

-where $\Re(z)$ stands for the real part of the complexe number $z$.
+where $\Re(z)$ stands for the real part of the complex number $z$.
 If, in equation (\ref{eq_PopDef}), we do not integrate over the spatial coordinate $x$, $P_1$ and $P_2$ are analogous to $f(x)$ and $g(x)$ of section \ref{sec_SimpleContrast}.
-The contrast $C(T_R)$ and the phase-shift $S(T_R)$ of those fringes are thus defined as:
+The contrast $C(T_R)$ and the phase shift $S(T_R)$ of those fringes are thus defined as: